alexanderkoller/pergamon/pergamon.typ

 = Changelog

 ==== Changes in 0.6.1 (unreleased)
+- Revamped the way in which references are collected in each refsection (thanks to bluss and SillyFreak for technical advice).
 - Dropped support for `count-bib-entries`, which is no longer needed.
-- The _numeric_ style now supports custom citation labels (thanks andreas-bulling for the suggestion).
+- The _numeric_ style now supports custom citation labels (thanks to andreas-bulling for the suggestion).
-- Fixed a number of bugs (thanks ironupiwada, zouharvi).
+- Fixed a number of bugs (thanks to ironupiwada, zouharvi).
-- Fixed some bugs in the documentation (thanks thvdburgt).
+- Fixed some bugs in the documentation (thanks to thvdburgt).

 ==== Changes in 0.6.0 (2025-12-06)
 - Reduced the number of iterations until layout convergence from five to three.